Ohio River Regulations

 |Shovelnose Sturgeon|| |

 An agreement between Indiana and Kentucky allows that each state will recognize the fishing license issued by the other state on the main stem of the Ohio River, excluding embayments and tributaries.
 This means you can fish the Ohio River bank to bank with a license issued by either state.
-To fish embayments or tributaries, you must obtain a license from that state.
-An angler must abide by the regulations of the state by which they are licensed except that when fishing from the bank they shall follow the regulations of the state in which they are fishing.
+To fish Indiana or Kentucky embayments or tributaries, you must obtain a license from that state.
+An angler must abide by the regulations of the state by which they are licensed, except when fishing from the bank.
+When fishing from the bank, anglers shall follow the regulations of the state in which they are fishing.

 While fishing for sport fish, you may use only poles or hand lines, float-fishing methods, set lines with one single- or multi-barbed hooks, or up to two trot lines with no more than 50 single- or multi-barbed hooks per line.
 These lines must be spaced at least 18 inches apart.
-Trot lines must be check at least once every 24 hours.
-Each set line and trot line must have affixed at least one legible tag marked with the name and address of the user or the individual’s customer identification number (issued by the DNR).
+Trot lines must be checked at least once every 24 hours.
+Each set line and trot line must have affixed at least one legible tag marked with the name and address of the user or the individual’s DNR-issued Customer ID number.

 Trot lines can be attached only to a tree limb, a tree trunk, a bank pole or the bank itself.
 Each drop line on a trot line can bear only one single or multi-barbed hook.